zedlopez/ifm/Examples/StatelyGardens.md

 ```

-The following is to account for cases where the player types "look toward obelisk" or similar, rather than looking toward a room:
+The following is to account for cases where the player types ``look toward obelisk`` or similar, rather than looking toward a room: